-In 2017, 40% of all Black Friday sales were completed on a smartphone.
+In 2018, 33.5% of all Black Friday sales were completed on a smartphone, totaling $2.1 billion.
 If you could buy something with a few swipes of your thumb and forefinger, why would you risk the chaos and near anarchy of shopping on Black Friday in a physical storefront?

 - Have all your products ready to move by November.
 This will make you feel more confident leading up to the big day, and ensure that you have enough inventory in stock for your customers

 - Reminders are key.
 Keep your customers in the know through social media updates.
 Announce when products should go on sale and when those special Black Friday sales officially end.

 - Post a giveaway on social media prior to Black Friday to get your customers pumped about saving money.
 Try one of these 7 sales-producing holiday promos.

 - Create an email marketing campaign to spread the word to your existing customers about upcoming discounts and promotions.
 As of 2018, there are 3.8 billion global email users.
 This number is predicted to grow to 4.4 billion users by 2023.

 - Shipping, shipping, shipping!
 Free Shipping is the best way to make your ecommerce business stand out from all the rest.
 9 out of 10 consumers said free shipping was the number one enticement when asked what would make them shop online instead a physical store.